iov-one/ledger-iov/README.md

 This repository contains the Ledger Nano S app for IOV (BOLOS app and unit tests).

-Source code for apps is linked as submodules to allow for Ledger's build infrastructure.
 For development purposes, this repo is recommended as it includes unit tests, tools, etc.

 ## Installing the release